MarshallOkafor/learning-JavaScript/_posts/2023-02-08-Writing-Real-Code-in-JavaScript.md

 ---
 I am excited to share the recap of my week-two learning experience of learning JavaScript.

 Recall that in week-one, I learned a lot about the basics of JavaScript programming language.
-Some of these basics include variables, types, expressions and so on.
+Some of these basics include variables, data types, expressions and so on.
 This week was mostly exciting for me because I started writing real JavaScript code, that is, a meaningful code that has a simple logic and is usable.
 I built a simple Battleship game using JavaScript.
 While implementing this little project, I was able to learn how JavaScript GET input from a user via the web browser, performs CONDITIONAL operations (the game logic) on data, and DISPLAY output to a user, again via the web browser.

 ### The Battleship Game